What is autism? Spectra.Blog explores the definition for autism spectrum disorder / condition (ASD / ASC)

 (You may also like this BLOG on functioning labels).

-This entire blog includes various articles aiming to inform readers about the various facets of autism, so this post itself is quite short!
+This entire blog-site includes various articles aiming to inform readers about the various facets of autism, so this post itself is quite short!
 However one of the best videos that we have seen describing autism spectrum disorders in children is included below, as it is so explanatory.

 Also published on Medium.